 2.)
 Revert to snail mail: Write a letter or draw a picture for your loved one and mail it to them.
-Not only will it brighten their day, but they can keep it as a reminder that you’re always with them.
+Not only will it brighten their day, but they can keep as a reminder that you’re always with them even.

 3.)
 Create a care package: Consider including comfort items such as a pillow, blanket, or photo album.
 Alternatively, you can create a memory box with pictures and mementos to make your loved one feel at home.

 4.)
-Send entertainment: Give the caretaker a book to read to your loved one while you are away, one you feel they would enjoy, or perhaps one you used to read together.
-Alternatively, you could send a movie or grant them access to your video streaming account.
+Send entertainment: Give the caretaker a book to read your loved one while you are away, one you feel they would enjoy, or perhaps one you used to read together.
+Alternatively, you could send a movie or grant them access to your Netflix or Hulu account.